If the Q&A below doesn’t answer your question, please email us at: firstname.lastname@example.org

 Events depend on the athlete’s age as set out in Event by Age Group.
-For each age group, most events are covered over a 2 week cycle.
-Tiny Tots will generally perform 4 events: 2 x Runs, 1 x Throw and 1 x Jump and 1 x Game each week.
+For each age group, most events are conducted once per 2 weeks.
+Tiny Tots will generally perform: 2 x Runs, 1 x Throw and 1 x Jump and 1 x Game each week.
 Note that St George does not currently conduct the “Walks” events.

-We encourage athletes to participate, to do their best and to pursue personal improvement.
+While superior performance is encouraged and recognised, our primary focus is to encourage all athletes to participate, to do their best and to pursue personal improvement.

 15. Is coaching available for athletes?

 Coaching/Training (which is optional) is available during the Little Athletics season.
-See the information under the “Coaching” menu on the website for more details.
-We advertise what coaching is available each week via our “SignUp” system.
+See the Coaching information under the “Our Program” menu on the website for more details.
+We advertise what coaching is available each week via the “SignUp” system.
 There are also coaches working privately who conduct programs at Olds Park and other locations.

 16. What to do in case of wet weather?

-We do not compete if it is raining, judged likely to rain or if weather conditions prevent ground preparation or make the ground unsafe.
-If the weather is in doubt, we’ll issue information via Team App, Email and/or our Facebook page.
+We do not compete if it is raining, judged likely to rain or if weather conditions prevent field preparation or make the ground unsafe.
+If we need to cancel, we’ll issue information via Team App, Email and/or our Facebook page.